ivanpaulovich/paulovich.net/_posts/2019-09-07-designing-testing-input-validation-in-dotnet-core-the-clean-architecture-way.md

 In the Web Layer the controller has an action that requires a `RegisterRequest` object, the action is responsible for creating the RegisterInput object then calling the use case.

 * The interesting about Request/Response objects is that they are made of serializable objects (eg. `int`, `double` and `string`).
-* The Request/Response are responsible for carring the data from and back to the User.
+* The Request/Response are responsible for carrying the data from and back to the User.
-* Of couse you can't trust it, you need to create Input objects.
+* Of course you can't trust it, you need to create Input objects.

 ```c#
 /// <summary>